L.

 Concept ReferenceKartesz, J.T.
 1999.
 A synonymized checklist and atlas with biological attributes for the vascular flora of the United States, Canada, and Greenland.
 First edition.
 In: Kartesz, J.T., and C.A.
 Meacham.
 Synthesis of the North American Flora, Version 1.0.
 North Carolina Botanical Garden, Chapel Hill, N.C.

-Taxonomic CommentsBlack cohosh, or Actaea racemosa according to Weakley et al. (2024) and Kartesz (1999), is also widely known as Cimicifuga racemosa (Flora of North America 1997).
+Taxonomic CommentsBlack Cohosh, or Actaea racemosa according to Weakley et al. (2024) and Kartesz (1999), is also widely known as Cimicifuga racemosa (Flora of North America 1997).
 Phylogenetic analyses of Compton et al. (1998) support the inclusion of Cimicifuga within a monophyletic Actaea.
 Ramsey (in FNA 1997, vol. 3) considers var. dissecta a form of uncertain taxonomic significance and the variety is not recognized as distinct by Weakley et al. (2024).
 Actaea racemosa can be distinguished from the Appalachian species A. podocarpa (syn.
 Cimicifuga americana) by the lack of a deep, broad groove on the upper side of lowest petiole (leaf stem).
 When infertile, Actaea racemosa can be easily confused with Actaea pachypoda, Aruncus dioicus, and Astilbe biternata, as well as other species of Actaea or Cimicifuga.

 Conservation Status

-Rank MethodLegacy Rank calculation - Biotics v1
+Rank Method Rank calculation - Biotics v2

-Review Date2020-02-13
+Review Date2026-06-02

-Change Date2020-02-05
+Change Date2026-06-02

-Edition Date2020-02-13
+Edition Date2026-06-05

-Edition AuthorsJohn R. Boetsch (1/00); rev. Eric Nielsen and L. Morse (1/00), rev. L. Oliver (2020)
+Edition AuthorsJohn R. Boetsch (1/00); rev. Eric Nielsen and L. Morse (1/00), rev. L. Oliver (2020), rev. Eberly and Soteropoulos (2026)

-Threat ImpactHigh - medium
+Threat ImpactHigh - low

 Range Extent200,000-2,500,000 square km (about 80,000-1,000,000 square miles)

-Number of OccurrencesUnknown
+Number of Occurrences> 300

 Harvest not only impacts existing populations, but also affects the regrowth of those populations.
 Populations occurring in the central and southern Appalachians, where the species is most abundant and where harvest intensity is highest, are most affected.
 The immediate effects of harvest include reduced reproduction and growth, both above and below ground (Small and Chamberlain 2018).
 In a three year study, populations with intense harvest rates (66%) resulted in an 80-90% decrease of foliage and stem density compared to pre-harvest rates (Small and Chamberlain 2018).
 With moderate harvest rates (33%), foliage decreased by 70-80%, and stem density by 65% from pre-harvest rates.
 Significant differences between the non-harvested control plots and harvested plots remained evident two years after the study (Small and Chamberlain 2018).
 The dramatically reduced population regrowth in harvested populations may have lasting consequences to the long-term survival of those populations (Small and Chamberlain 2018).